WPManageNinja/fluent-affiliate-docs/guide/integrations/integrations.md

 ### Payment
 Need to track donation or payment?
 Our Payment integrations have you covered:

-* **[GiveWP](/guide/integrations/givewp-integration-with-fluentaffiliate)** - Generate commissions from donation form submission and track conversion rates.
+* **[GiveWP](/guide/integrations/givewp-integration-with-fluentaffiliate)** - Allow affiliates to earn commissions by promoting your donation campaigns.
-* **[Paymattic](/guide/integrations/givewppaymattic-integration-with-fluentaffiliate)** - Generate commissions from donation form submissions and track conversion rates.
+* **[Paymattic](/guide/integrations/givewppaymattic-integration-with-fluentaffiliate)** - Track affiliate commissions for payments and donations made through Paymattic forms.

 ### Booking and Appointments
 * **[Fluent Booking](/guide/integrations/fluentbooking-integration-with-fluentaffiliate)** - Track affiliate referrals for booking services and appointments.